On the Linear AFL: The Non-Basic Case: The Fundamental Lemma

 \begin{conj}[Guo--Jacquet Fundamental Lemma] Assume that $α:(E_0,E_3)\to M_{2n}(F)$ and $β:(E_1,E_2)\to M_{2n}(F)$ are regular semi-simple and matching.
 Let $f\in \mcH$ be a spherical Hecke function.
 Then

 \end{conj}

 This has been conjectured by Guo--Jacquet \cite{Guo} for $E_1 = E_2$.
 The biquadratic case ($E_1\neq E_2$) has been conjectured by Howard--Li \cite{HL}.
-The following cases are known. \begin{enumerate}[wide, labelindent=0pt, labelwidth=!, label=(\arabic*), topsep=2pt, itemsep=2pt] \item For $E_1 = E_2$ both unramified and the unit Hecke function $f = 1_{GL_{2n}(O_F)}$, the Fundamental Lemma is the main result of \cite{Guo}.
-Moreover, the ambiguity of sign in \eqref{eq:FL} does not arise, meaning one may give a normalized variant of \eqref{eq:def_orb_int_analytic_side} that always has non-negative central value.
+The following cases are known. \begin{enumerate}[wide, labelindent=0pt, labelwidth=!, label=(\arabic*), topsep=2pt, itemsep=2pt] \item For $E_1 = E_2$ both unramified and the unit Hecke function $f = 1_{GL_{2n}(O_F)}$, the fundamental lemma is the main result of \cite{Guo}.

 \item For general $E_1, E_2$ and $n = 1$, the conjecture is known for the full spherical Hecke algebra, cf. \cite{HL}.

 \item For general $E_1, E_2$ and $n = 2$, the conjecture is known for the unit element $1_{GL_{2n}(O_F)}$, which is due to the first author \cite{Li_future}. \end{enumerate}